Nettas/volterra-eks-vk8s-guide/README.rst

 .. figure:: _figures/eks_setup_4.png

-`1.17` One step left - deploying the BuyTime Online resources to AWS EKS K8s cluster.
+`1.17` One step left - deploying the BuyTime Online resources to AWS EKS cluster.
 Go to the **k8s-deployments** directory and run the following command: **kubectl apply -f eks-deployment.yaml**.

 .. figure:: _figures/eks_setup_5.png

-`1.18` Let's now see the what the BuyTime Online deployment looks like on the EKS cluster.
+`1.18` Let's now see how the BuyTime Online deployment looks like on the EKS cluster.
 For that we need to get a LoadBalancer endpoint name.
 Run the **kubectl get services** command and copy buytime-external FQDN.

 .. figure:: _figures/eks_setup_6.png